How to induce regularization in linear models: A guide to reparametrizing gradient flow: Introduction

 \end{theorem}

 Theorem \ref{thm:PolynomialRegularizationIntroduction} is a direct consequence of Corollaries \ref{cor:PolynomialRegularization} and \ref{cor:PolynomialRegularizationConvergenceRate} below.
 It interpolates between established results for implicit $\ell_1$-minimization \cite{vaskevicius2019implicit,woodworth2020kernel,chou2021more} and the implicit $\ell_2$-minimization in \eqref{eq:LS} which corresponds to the case $p=2$.
-Note that Theorem \ref{thm:PolynomialRegularizationIntroduction} extends the reparametrizations in \eqref{eq:Lover_simplified} by setting $p = \frac{2}{L}$, for $L < 2$, and recovers the implicit bias characterization in \cite[Theorem 4]{amid2020reparameterizing}, which needed to explicitly assume convergence of the flow.
+Note that Theorem \ref{thm:PolynomialRegularizationIntroduction} \revFinal{complements} the reparametrizations in \eqref{eq:Lover_simplified} by setting $p = \frac{2}{L}$, for $L < 2$, and recovers the implicit bias characterization in \cite[Theorem 4]{amid2020reparameterizing}, which needed to explicitly assume convergence of the flow.
 Finally, existing results like \cite{woodworth2020kernel,wu2021implicit} change the initialization scale or a mirror map parameter to obtain $\ell_1$-regularization for very small and $\ell_2$-regularization for very large initialization/mirror map parameters, but do not guarantee $\ell_p$-minimization for $p \in (1,2)$.
 Theorem \ref{thm:PolynomialRegularizationIntroduction}, in contrast, covers all $\ell_p$-norms between $p=1$ and $p=2$ by varying the reparametrization $\sigmainn$.
-This is illustrated in Figure \ref{fig:Polynomial}, where one can observe that for $p=1.2$, respectively $p=1.8$, gradient descent with sufficiently small initialization converges towards the respective $\ell_p$-minimizers.
+This is illustrated in Figure \ref{fig:Polynomial}, where one can observe that for $p=1.2$, respectively $p=1.8$, gradient descent with sufficiently small initialization converges towards the respective $\ell_p$-minimizers. \revFinal{When comparing different choices of $L$ in Figure \ref{fig:Polynomial_Varying_L}, one can see that $L$ only influences the convergence rate, not the limit of gradient descent.
+This is as predicted by our theory in Section \ref{sec:MainResults}, cf.\ Theorem \ref{thm:Convergence}.}

 The second showcase result applies our insights to trigonometric reparametrizations.